knowitall/openie/README.md

-** **DEPRECATED!** ** Please see https://github.com/allenai/openie-standalone, which has combined multiple projects into a single project that builds on Scala 2.11.
+** DEPRECATED! ** Please see https://github.com/dair-iitd/OpenIE-standalone, which has combined multiple projects into a single project and maintains the latest version of Open IE (Open IE 5).
+It is based on another repository https://github.com/allenai/openie-standalone,  which has an older version of Open IE.

 Open IE
 ======